Standardized Interpretable Fairness Measures for Continuous Risk Scores: Parity concepts and fairness measures for classifiers

-If separation is violated, the model output includes more information about the group $A$ as is justified by the ground truth $Y$ alone.
-So, different groups carry different costs of misclassification.
-It is therefore a reasonable concept for surfacing potential inequities.
-Conversely, a violation of sufficiency results in a different calibration and a different meaning of identical score values per group.
-That is the case, if the relation of $A$ and $Y$ is not properly modeled by the score. \paragraph{Sufficiency (predictive value parity)} The random variables $S$, $A$ and $Y$ satisfy sufficiency if $ Y \indep A \cond S$ (in words, $S$ is sufficient to optimally predict $Y$).
+\paragraph{Sufficiency (predictive value parity)} The random variables $S$, $A$ and $Y$ satisfy sufficiency if $ Y \indep A \cond S$ (in words, $S$ is sufficient to optimally predict $Y$).
 Sufficiency implies group parity of positive and negative predictive values.
 However, especially in case of continuous scores, usually, \emph{calibration} within each group \cite{kleinbergInherentTradeOffsFair2018} (resp. \emph{test fairness} \cite{chouldechovaFairPredictionDisparate2017b}), as an equivalent concept, is used instead \cite{barocasFairnessMachineLearning2019}.
 The calibration bias examines if the model's predicted probability deviates similarly strongly from the true outcome rates within each group:

 \emph{Well-calibration} \cite{kleinbergInherentTradeOffsFair2018, pleiss2017fairness} additionally requires the prediction of both groups to accurately reflect the ground truth $\mathbb{P}(Y=0|A,S=s)=s$.
 For determining the calibration difference, the score range is usually binned into a fixed number of intervals.
 A high calibration bias reflects the fact that (for a given score $s$) the lower-risk group carries the costs of the higher-risk group.
 The concept of sufficiency is especially important if the model is applied in a context, where both, the score and the group membership are available to the decision maker.
 Then, a high calibration bias will evoke a group-specific interpretation and handling of identical score values.
 On the other hand, sufficiency does not prevent discrimination: high- and low-risk individuals of a group can be mixed and assigned an intermediate risk score without violating sufficiency.
 Moreover, sufficiency is often naturally fulfilled as a consequence of unconstrained supervised learning, especially if the group membership is (at least to some extent) encoded in the input data.
 Thus, it is usually not a constraint and not a trade-off with predictive performance \cite{liuImplicitFairnessCriterion2019}.